nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 | 1/2 artboard |  800 × 900 | Inline in presentation (e.g. next to bullet points) |
 | 1/4 artboard |  800 × 450 | Inline in document (e.g. between two paragraphs)    |

-Artboards contain various guides helping to lay out content quickly and consistently:
+Various guides help lay out content quickly and consistently:

 1. Artboard: export frame of the figure,
 2. Measurement origin: virtual border from which all content should be measured and aligned, set so that content can be laid out on a 8 px grid within the larger 1600 × 900 px artboard,